MSUAIL/AIL-Project/readme.md

 * It is a .JSON file so its ugly.... but inside was a setting zwave > port : `/dev/zwave`.
 I changed the value from `/dev/zwave` to `/dev/ttyACM0` and saved the file.
 *relaunched the instance and got back to the dashboard

+**Root Cause**

+Was running zwave from the wrong directory. need to be in the zwave-js-ui folder before running the executable.

 #### Installing Home Assistant Core

 Once again, not a fan of using docker and I didn't install the Home Assistant OS (which might have been easier, but I'd rather suffer)

 * Followed this guide pretty closely:
     * https://www.home-assistant.io/installation/raspberrypi/#install-home-assistant-core

 #### Installing mosquitto ?